Nadia Abu El Haj: Tenure controversy

 Abu El-Haj joined the Anthropology Department at Barnard College in the fall of 2002.
 Because of Barnard College's affiliation with Columbia University, professors recommended for tenure at Barnard are subject to approval by Columbia.
 Abu El-Haj was recommended for tenure by the faculty at Barnard in the 2006–07 academic year, and by Columbia in the 2007–08 academic year.

 Dueling petitions

 On August 7, 2007, an online petition against the professor was started by Paula Stern, a 1982 Barnard alumna who lives in the Israeli settlement of Ma'aleh Adumim.
+The petition claimed tenure should be denied because of Abu El-Haj's perceived anti-Semitic bias in her research, with criticism centering around her book Facts on the Ground.
 In response to Stern's petition, in late August a petition supporting Abu El-Haj was initiated by Paul Manning, a linguist in the anthropology department at Trent University in Peterborough, Canada.

 By the time Barnard announced that it had granted Abu El-Haj tenure, in November 2007, 2,592 people had signed the anti-tenure petition and 2,057 had signed the pro-tenure petition.